Node-DC/Node-DC-EIS/README.md

   - Aggregating response time samples every n sec interval instead of postprocessing at the end of complete run
   - Containerize the client, server and DB for easy testing and setup of the workload

-Node-DC-EIS architecture
+Node-DC-EIS Architecture
 ---------------------------------------------------------------------------

-Node-DC-EIS workload modes
+Node-DC-EIS Workload Modes
 ---------------------------------------------------------------------------
 This workload has two modes